Goal-oriented time adaptivity for port-Hamiltonian systems: A dissipativity exploiting parallelizable strategy for the adjoints

 As $A = (J-R)Q$ is dissipative in the $\langle \cdot,Q\cdot\rangle$-scalar product (due to skew-symmetry of $J$ and symmetry and positive semi-definiteness of $R$), it generates a contraction semigroup~\cite[Theorem 6.1.7]{JacoZwar12} which implies the claim \eqref{eq:normbound}.
 Furthermore, if $A$ is exponentially stable, this means that

 for $\omega = -\max \mathrm{Re}(\mu(A)) > 0$ and $C\geq 1$, where $\mu(A)$ denotes the eigenvalues of $A$. \end{proof}

-\begin{remark} Approximating the computation of the sensitivities in a (block-)diagonal manner is very closely related to the DLY (Deuflhard-Leinen-Yserentant; \cite{DeufLein89}) methodologies for elliptic problems.
+\begin{remark} Approximating the computation of the sensitivities in a block-diagonal manner is very closely related to DLY (Deuflhard-Leinen-Yserentant; \cite{DeufLein89}) methodologies for elliptic problems.
 There, due to fast decay of the Green's function in space, the error transport is also localized.
 Here, the dissipativity of the port-Hamiltonian model in time prevents the global error transport. \end{remark}